 Once the log data is collected from all the different sources and stored in the centralized database it is easier to process, retrieve and access it and make any manipulations on it.
 If the centralized logging is well planned it can be a big advantage for an organisation but otherwise it definitely is a big challenge.
 Let’s look at factors that can make sure that centralized logging is done right by an organization.

-- Define and prioritise the function of log management: – It’s important to start off with defining the requirements and goals for log performance and monitoring based on applicable laws, regulations, and existing organisational policies.
+It’s important to start off with defining the requirements and goals for log performance and monitoring based on applicable laws, regulations, and existing organisational policies.
 Once this step is done, next is to prioritise goals based on balancing the need to reduce risk with the time and resources necessary to perform log management functions.

-- Properly establish the log management policies: – Once the policies and procedures are established in an organisation regarding the storage and access of logs, the consistency in following laws and regulatory requirements becomes possible.
+Once the policies and procedures are established in an organisation regarding the storage and access of logs, the consistency in following laws and regulatory requirements becomes possible.
 A regular audit of these policies and procedures will ensure that the regulatory requirements are met and followed.

-- Create and maintain a secure Centralised log management infrastructure: – It is very important that the infrastructure needed for log management is properly identified and made available.
+It is very important that the infrastructure needed for log management is properly identified and made available.
 All the components should be able to interact with each other without any friction to have smooth functioning of the system.
 Furthermore, it’s very important that the infrastructure is scaled to handle peak log volumes, if required and can handle the 3 important functions of the log management architecture namely log generation, log storage and analysis and log monitoring.

 Once these factors are considered, the next step is to make sure that the staff responsible for handling the log management is trained and provided necessary tools to carry on their tasks properly.
 It is imperative to provide log management tools, documentation, and technical guidance for log management staff members to succeed at their jobs.
 Centralized logging is definitely a big data challenge but proper planning, tools and implementation can make it work really well within an organisation.